tesshucom/jpsonic/CONTRIBUTING.md

 # Getting a .war

-Airsonic is using [Maven](https://maven.apache.org/) to manage its build process.
-Any version above 3.3+ should do the job.
+Jpsonic is using [Maven](https://maven.apache.org/) to manage its build process.

 If you want to run the testsuite and get a `.war` is everything went fine, you this command: